modo-studio/UnsplashKit/README.md

 }
 ```

 Since the client supports providing headers for the requests, we'll use that closure to specify the authenticationt tokent that we want to pass in.
-UnsplashKit doesn't provide the OAuth2 authentication components, but you can use [Paparajote](https://github.com/carambalabs/paparajote) instead.

 ### Resources